LokeshAgr1310/slack-clone/README.md

 # Install react modules

-- 1 - cd frontend
+- 1 - npm install
-- 2 - npm install
+- 2 - npm run -> To run your app in localhost